MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 category: Unpublished
 ---

-At the end of your first mob programming session do a post mob retrospective.
-This is where everyone who just participated in the session get's to share how they found the session.
+At the end of your first mob programming session it is important to do a post mob retrospective.
+This is where everyone who just participated in the mobbing session get's to share how they found the session.
 Your first post mob retro should not take too long - try keep it under 15 minutes.

 ## Start with an easy question